ppolanco01/ppolanco01.github.io/README.md

-# Paul polanco Github Pages example
+# Paul-Polanco Github Pages example

-GitHub Pages repo
+ITSE1311 -Spring 2018 CTTC

+I prefer to use ATOM as my editor, but you can use whatever you want.